 Welcome back math geeks!
 I have a problem, and I need your help.
 I went down a rabbit hole and what I found bothered me.
 Help me make sense of it.
+(Update: This post is the first in a series about my learning and thinking about argument and how it relates to our work in the math classroom.
+Click here to read the second post.
+Click here to read the third.)

 I’m giving a workshop next week helping some 3rd, 4th, and 5th grade teachers plan out some fun summer school math and science stuff.
 They’re using some cool science curriculum and they wanted to have some engaging and enriching math activities for students as well.
 My brain immediately went to the amazing #MTBoS resources including Graham Fletcher’s 3-Act math lessons, Andrew Stadel’s estimation180 activities, John Steven’s “would you rather” prompts, and some number talks.
 So I have the bulk of what I wanted to do for the latter two-thirds of the workshop.